The following professionals lent their expertise to this article:

 As with other healthcare disciplines, the field of phlebotomy continues to grow and evolve as new research and studies uncover more information about how the human circulatory system works and how blood samples can be used in informing patient diagnoses and treatment plans.
 Because of this, it’s important for phlebotomy technicians to stay abreast of changes and emerging best practices.

 To maintain your certification, you must apply for renewal every few years.
-To do this, many certifying agencies require you to complete a set number of continuing education credits.
-Depending on where you live, your state board may also set continuing education requirements.
+Your state board may also require completion of a set number of continuing education credits every renewal period.

 Related Degrees to Consider

-• A.A.S. in Dental Assisting Offered through many community colleges and vocational schools, online dental assisting programs require two years of study and prepare you to work under the supervision of dentists and dental hygienists to perform both clinical and administrative tasks.
-The BLS reports that dental assistants brought home median salaries of $40,080 in 2019.
+• A.A.S. in Dental Assisting Offered through many community colleges and vocational schools, online dental assisting programs require two years of study and prepare students to work under the supervision of dentists and dental hygienists to perform both clinical and administrative tasks.
+The BLS reports a median salary of $47,300 for dental assistants in 2024.

 • American Society of Phlebotomy Technicians